Home › Bulk QR Generator › QR Codes for Restaurants

 Google Review Links

-A QR code on the receipt or table card that takes happy customers directly to your Google review page removes the friction that stops most people from leaving a review.
-Generate a single QR code pointing to your Google Maps review URL: https://search.google.com/local/writereview?placeid=YOUR_PLACE_ID.
-Place it on the bill folder, at the counter, or on a small tent card near the exit.
+A QR code on the receipt or table card that takes happy customers directly to your Google review page removes the friction that stops most people leaving a review.
+Generate a single code pointing to: https://search.google.com/local/writereview?placeid=YOUR_PLACE_ID

 Loyalty Programme Sign-Up